 FIX Certification Checklist

-FIX certification and onboarding typically fail for the same reasons: session-state edge cases, sequence number recovery, and inconsistent order lifecycle behavior under stress.
-Use this checklist to validate your FIX integration before you book certification time.
+FIX certification failures typically trace back to the same issues: session-state edge cases, sequence number recovery, and inconsistent order lifecycle behavior under stress.
+Work through this list before you book certification time.

 If you want the bigger picture first, follow the FIX testing workflow and then run this checklist before scheduling certification time.